ASVspoof 2021: Towards Spoofed and Deepfake Speech Detection in the Wild: ASVspoof 2021 Challenge Results

 \section{ASVspoof 2021 Challenge Results}

 A summary of results for all three tasks is shown in Fig.~\ref{fig:all_results}.
-Baseline systems (B0$n$) and submissions ( T$nn$)\footnote{Submissions with no identifier correspond to teams that failed to submit a valid system description.} are ranked according their performance on the evaluation subset and primary metric.
+Baseline systems (B0$n$) and submissions (T$nn$)\footnote{Submissions with no identifier correspond to teams that failed to submit a valid system description.
+Due to ASVspoof challenge policy, which allows for anonymous participation, neither the team nor individuals' names connected to a given team identifier can be revealed.} are ranked according to their performance on the evaluation subset and primary metric.
 For all three tasks, CM performance is illustrated in terms of the EER in red bars (bottom axes), which is the primary metric only for the new DF task.
 For LA and PA tasks, the primary metric is the min t-DCF \cite{Kinnunen2020-tDCF-fundamentals}.
 These results are shown in blue bars (top axes).
 The \emph{ASV floor}~\cite[Eq.
 (11) and Section V]{Kinnunen2020-tDCF-fundamentals}, which corresponds to the t-DCF in the case of a perfect CM but imperfect ASV system, is illustrated with a vertical blue line.
 The gap between blue bars and blue lines give an indication of CM performance.
-Table~\ref{tab:results_briefing} shows a description of the best performing submissions for each task.
+Table~\ref{tab:results_briefing} shows a description of the best performing submissions for each task, along with the one for the baseline systems.